Jiab77/linux-cachyos-deb/README.md

 You can install these dependencies using your distribution's package manager.

+More importantly, make sure to have the following storage requirements:

+- You must have at least __20GB__ space free on your `root` partition
+- You must have at least __750MB__ space free on your `boot` partition

 ## Features

 The script offers a variety of configuration options: